dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

       in the code to `int1`.
    3. Overwrite `int0``s `bx lr` with that value.
    4. Do a similar process for `int1`.
-   5. Leave `int2` as-is.
+   5. Leave `int2` as-is so it turns back to the original caller.

 Now, some issues:
   1. We can no longer call `int0`, `int1` and `int2`  because we've modified
      the executable and they now behave differently.
   2. The code might have have multiple `bx lr` calls or might have data in it that looked like it when it should not have.
+For today we just hope and pray, but that's not a acceptable strategy in general.
   3. If we use the instruction cache, we better make sure to flush it or at least the address range of the code.